vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ####Microservice Registration
 - Annotate @SpringBootApplication with @EnableDiscoveryClient
 - Each microservice is a spring boot app
-- Fill in application.properties with app name and eureka server url
+- Fill in application.properties with app name and eureka server URL
     - `spring.application.name` is name of the microservice for discovery
     - `eureka.client.serviceUrl.defaultZone` is URL of the Eureka server

 ####Microservice Usage
-- Also annotate client app using microservice (@SpringBootApplication) with @EnableEurekaServer
+- Annotate client app using microservice (@SpringBootApplication) with @EnableEurekaServer
 - Clients call Microservice using "smart" RestTemplate, which manages load balancing and automatic service lookup
 - Inject RestTemplate using @Autowired with additional @LoadBalanced
-- "Ribbon" service by netflix provides load balancing
+- "Ribbon" service by Netflix provides load balancing
 - RestService automatically looks up microservice by logical name and provides load-balancing

 ```java